FractonicMind/FractionalTorch/README.md

 # FractionalTorch
-PyTorch modules and experiments exploring fractional dropout for real-time video generation with glitch-inspired aesthetics.

-# FractionalTorch

 FractionalTorch is an experimental PyTorch module that implements **NeuroFraction-of-1.5**, a creative approach to generative AI that embraces glitch, artifacts, and creative noise.